3 Of The Most Useful Ryobi Expand-It Attachments (According To Users)

 Ryobi Expand-It 140 MPH 475 CFM Universal Axial Blower Attachment

-If you don't want to buy a dedicated leaf blower, then you can opt for an Expand-It blower from Home Depot for $99.
+If you don't want to buy a dedicated leaf blower, then you can opt for an Expand-It blower from Home Depot.
 It can blow up to 140 mph, a speed Ryobi says is good for light use like dry leaves.
 This means it's not the greatest for getting wet leaves out of your lawn or gutter, but if you need to clear out your yard or patio it's a fine fit.
 Like you'll see with most Ryobi products, this blower attachment comes with a three-year manufacturer's warranty in case you have problems.

 Ryobi Expand-It Gutter Blower Attachment

 Trying to clean your gutter can be a very annoying process, especially if you need to lean a ladder up against your house.
-Instead of doing that, you can pick up the gutter blower attachment from Home Depot for $129.
+Instead of doing that, you can pick up the gutter blower attachment from Home Depot.
 While it looks a lot like a desk fan attached to a pole, owners of the attachment speak highly of its quality.
 Reddit user cscswimmer227 says it's powerful enough to clear out wet and heavy leaves from a gutter.

 Ryobi Expand-It 18-inch Universal Hedge Trimmer Attachment

-If you don't already have a dedicated hedge trimmer, you can pick up one from the Expand-It line for $99.
+If you don't already have a dedicated hedge trimmer, you can pick up one from the Expand-It line.
 Doing this will make trimming your bushes and hedges a breeze, and it's cheaper than buying a dedicated trimmer — although you have to own a string trimmer to attach this tool to in the first place.
 At 18 inches long, the hedge trimmer attachment can cut 3/4-inch thick branches, so it can handle most of your common landscaping.

-Why were these five attachments picked?
+Why were these three attachments picked?

 Each attachment on this list has good user scores and people talk highly of them on social media.
 On top of that, everything's readily available from Home Depot, so you won't have any issue tracking them down and buying them at a store nearby.
 The Expand-It line is growing, so it can be tough to keep track of what's good and what's not.
 The good news is there's nothing that's outright useless, but its clear people have gravitated to certain attachments thanks to their uses.
 If you find something you want that isn't on the list, that doesn't automatically mean it's bad, it just means we couldn't spotlight everything.